Eric Cole (golfer)

-Eric J. Cole (born June 12, 1988) is an American professional golfer from Delray Beach, Florida who currently plays on the PGA Tour.
-His parents Bobby Cole and Laura Baugh were both professional golfers.
+Eric James Cole (born June 12, 1988) is an American professional golfer from Delray Beach, Florida who plays on the PGA Tour.
+He was awarded the 2022–23 PGA Tour Rookie of the Year and is also the son of professional golfers Bobby Cole and Laura Baugh.

 Early life and amateur career

 Cole was born in 1988, the year after his parents remarried, two years after their divorce, as one of seven siblings.
 With both parents being tour golfers, Cole grew up on golf courses and started playing seriously at age 11.
 He never had other coaches than his parents.

 At age 14, while playing high school golf, Cole became a friend of Sam Saunders, the grandson of Arnold Palmer.
 Cole also got to know Palmer and the three of them played golf at Palmer's home clubs, Bay Hill Club and Lodge in Florida and Latrobe Country Club in Pennsylvania.
 In later years, Cole also caddied for Saunders at the Arnold Palmer Invitational on the PGA Tour.